 National Parks inclusively, and Highway 3B.
 Further, where rectangular hay bales are limited to maximum 4.3 m, carriers may choose to secure rectangular hay bales using either the General Provisions of NSC Standard 10 or the standards set out in this section of policy.

-Form T-53 has been revised to reflect the changes described in this circular.
 For information about this notice, please contact Jeffrey Monty, Manager Commercial Transport, at 250-953-4017 or by email at Jeff.Monty@gov.bc.ca